pvraab/liri-node-app/README.md

 ## Submission Guide

-Created with and and used a standard GitHub repository at https://github.com/pvraab/liri-node-app.
+Created with and used a standard GitHub repository at https://github.com/pvraab/liri-node-app.
 As this is a CLI App, it cannot be deployed to GitHub pages or Heroku.
-As a result l have included screenshots incorporated into a [video](./LiriProject.mp4) showing the app working with no bugs.
+As a result I have included screenshots incorporated into a [video](./LiriProject.mp4) showing the app working with no bugs.
 The information about the results of this app are discussed at the end of this document in the **Results** section.

 ### Commits